3 Reasons Nusa Lembongan is the Perfect Escape from Your Bali Vacation

 While the main beach of Jungut Batu has wonderful sunset views, our hotel clerk recommends the aptly-named Sunset Beach (also known as Sandy Bay) for sunset on our first night.

 With white-washed tables and an atmosphere reminiscent of a beachfront Greek island taverna, the Sandy Bay Beach Club is a terrific spot for sunset views.

-All three nights we were on the island we enjoyed the relaxing sound of the crashing waves and the island breezes while sipping cocktails over dinner.
-The food was delicious and comparable to some of the great meals we had on Bali.
+F or all three of our nights on the island we enjoy the relaxing sound of the crashing waves and the island breezes while sipping cocktails over dinner.
+The food is delicious and comparable to some of the great meals we had on Bali.

 And like many restaurants on the island, Sandy Bay will pick you up at your hotel and return you back after dinner, free of charge.

 One other thing worth mentioning, there is one ATM on the island but it’s rarely in working order so don’t forget to bring cash when you leave Bali.
 Most hotels and restaurants will take credit cards but nearly all will add a 3-5% fee for the convenience.